MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 ## Custom Device Interface Categories for Sensor Groups

-Starting in 19H1, Windows is providing an IHV/OEM specified extension mechanism to allow publishing synthesized Sensor Groups into any custom or pre-defined category.
+Starting in 19H1, Windows is providing an IHV/OEM specified extension mechanism to allow publishing synthesized Sensor Groups into any custom or predefined category.
 Generation of a Sensor Group is defined by IHV/OEMs providing a Sensor Group ID key in the custom INF:

 > FSSensorGroupId: {Custom GUID}
 > FSSensorGroupName: \<Friendly Name used for Sensor Group\>